masaba/masaba.github.io/_pages/papers.md

 **Asaba, M.**, Gweon, H. (2022).
 Young children infer and manager what others think of the self.
 Proceedings of the National Academy of Sciences, 119(32), e2105642119.

 **Asaba, M.**, Li, X., Yow, W. Q., & Gweon, H. (2022).
 Four-year-olds strategically demonstrate their competence to a puppet but only when others treat it as an agent.
 Cognitive Development, 62, 101186. (*Equal First Authors)

+**Asaba, M.**, Santos, M., Jara-Ettinger, J., & Leonard, J. (2022).
+Adolescents are most motivated by encouragement from someone who knows their abilities and the domain.
+Proceedings of the 44th Annual Conference of the Cognitive Science Society.

 Chuey, A., **Asaba, M.**, Bridgers, S., Carrillo, B., Dietz, G., Garcia, T., Leonard, J., Liu, S., Merrick, M., Radwan, S., Stegall, J. Velez, N., Woo, B., Wu, Y., Zhao, X., Frank, M., Gweon, H. (2021).
 Examining the validity of online methods for developmental research.
 Frontiers Psychology.